 Stemming from childhood memories of attending Memorial Services with his dad, and also from losing a close friend/fellow fire fighter, Fire Fighter Greg Da Cunha organized the first non-denominational memorial service for fallen public safety members in South San Mateo County in September 2002.
 By popular demand, the event was later expanded to cover public safety agencies in the northern part of San Mateo County, in addition to the southern agencies.

 In April 2003, the Department purchased a Thermal Imagining Camera (3rd camera for the fleet) to place on one of the Engines.

-Also in April 2003, Alpio Barbara, owner of Redwood General Tire, spearheaded the Chamber of Commerce’s local businesses to raise money to buy a 4th Thermal Imagining Camera for the Department.
-R.C.F.D. is now only 2 cameras away from their goal of a camera on each of their responding apparatus.
+Also in April 2003, Alpio Barbara, owner of Redwood General Tire, spearheaded the Chamber of Commerce’s local businesses to raise money to buy a fourth Thermal Imagining Camera for the Department.
+R.C.F.D. is now only 2 cameras away from the goal of a camera on each responding apparatus.

 In April of 2013, with a $1,000,000 federal grant from Homeland Security, Redwood City purchased a new Fire Boat.
 The boat is 36 feet long and named the Sequoia Guardian.
 The Boat will be used to provide fire protection and conduct seafaring rescues on the San Francisco Bay.
 The Sequoia Guardian was built by Metal Craft Marine and has two jet Cummins diesel engines that produce over a 1000 horse power.
 The boat is designed to navigate the shallow waters of the Redwood City Port, but can also handle any waves that the bay can produce.
 During a regional emergency, the boat can be used to pump water to fight fires in downtown Redwood City.